 Updating your beneficiary forms is one of those ‘important but not urgent’ personal finance To Do’s.
 Which means it can get put off until it’s too late.

 The saddest phone call an advisor will ever receive is that a client passed away.
 This happened to me recently.
-One of my dear clients, a former school teacher, passed away at the tender young age of fifty-nine due to cancer.
+One of my dear clients, a former school teacher, passed away at the tender young age of fifty-nine.

-Her three children will inherit her retirement accounts because she listed them as her beneficiaries on her retirement accounts.
+Her children will inherit her retirement accounts.
 If something unforeseen happened to you, who would get yours?
 Would your assets go to those you choose?

 When was the last time you spoke to your advisor about updating your beneficiary forms?